nguyj8/CRM-Project/README.md

 # What I Learned
 * Create wireframe: space allocation, content prioritization, available functionalities, and behaviors
-* JavaScript Concepts: IIFE, Hoisting, Closures
+* JavaScript concepts: IIFE, Hoisting, Closures
 * Connect MySQL database with Node.JS file
 * Utilize terminal with the assistance of Homebrew to install npm and other packages to establish a connection
 * Configure local MySQL database and transform test data into CSVs to efficiently utilize data into local DB